austinhuang0131/mstdn-party-plus/docs/best-practices.md

     See [here](https://disabledsocial.github.io/Disabled-Social-Blog/posts/guides/howtoalttext/) for how to add alt text onto attachments.

 Alternative text is not just essential for screen readers used by people with disabilities, but sometimes even one without may struggle to understand what to focus on.
 Also, adding alt text lets you reconsider whether writing the post is necessary.

+## Tips for Exposure

+If you want to have more people discover your account, consider the following:

+* There are toggleable settings in Preferences => Public Profile => Privacy & Reach.
+* Outside of Mastodon itself, there are public user directories like [Trunk](https://communitywiki.org/trunk) or [fediverse.info](https://fediverse.info/explore/people).
+* Use hashtags!
+* Follow relevant hashtags and interact with other users.